 For more information about Hardwire or to ask any questions, email us at firstname.lastname@example.org

-Hardwire: the Undergraduate Journal of Sexual Diversity Studies is accepting creative submissions for its 2020 issue.
+Hardwire: the Undergraduate Journal of Sexual Diversity Studies is currently closed for submissions.